JordanKnott/taskcafe/README.md

 - Install all yarn packages for the frontend
 - Build the React frontend
 - Embed the React frontend in the binary
-- Compile the final exectuable binary
+- Compile the final executable binary

 The newly created `taskcafe` binary can be found in the __dist__ folder.